LukaJCB/cats-uio/README.md

 ### Caveats

 Because of the way the `cats-effect` type classes are structured, unfortunately `UIO` cannot work with them directly, as they all require `MonadError`, which `UIO` can't provide.

+## MonadBlunder

+Check [this blog post](https://typelevel.org/blog/2018/04/13/rethinking-monaderror.html) for more on that.